niva-sag/c8y-docs/content/change-logs/device-management/lwm2m-agent_10-20-400-0_realtime-fix.md

 ticket: DM-4007
 version: 10.20.400.0
 ---
-In certain cases, real-time connections could be disrupted due to error-handling issues within the LWM2M agent.
+In certain cases, real-time connections for the operation notifications could be disrupted due to error-handling issues within the LWM2M service.
 This issue has now been resolved.